National Parks Day in Costa Rica

 Fun Facts About Costa Rica

-We wanted to cover a few basic facts about Costa Rica that we thought would be informative and fun as well, so we did some research and discovered the followed bulleted points.
-We hope that everyone reading today finds the following facts to be as educational as we did.
+We wanted to cover a few basic facts about Costa Rica that we thought would be informative and fun as well, so we did some research and discovered the following bulleted points.
+We hope that everyone reading today finds these facts to be as educational as we did.

 - Costa Rica is home to over half a million different species of wildlife.

-- Costa Rica has over 900 different species of birds.
+- Costa Rica has more than 900 different species of birds.

 - Gallo Pinto, a dish made from black beans and rice, is traditionally served with breakfast.